 After The Crazy World split, Arthur Brown put together the similarly theatrical group Kingdom Come in 1970.
 The group’s 1971 debut album Galactic Zoo Dossier was recently reissued by the people at Esoteric, who now follow up with the two remaining Kingdom Come albums.

 The self-titled second album was released in 1972, confusingly credited on the sleeve as a solo album.
 A lot of the music within is very much of its time, filled with the kind of stoned ‘humour’ that marred many releases of the period.
-You can’t help feeling that The
+You can’t help feeling that The Mothers of Invention and The Fugs had a lot to

 Continue reading Arthur Brown – Kingdom Come/Kingdom Come – Journey […]